cernylab/dnatco/README.md

 Configuration
 ---
-ReDNATCO can be configured with a JSON configuration file.
+DNATCO can be configured with a JSON configuration file.
 The file must be named `config.json` and it must be placed in the site's root directory.
 Annotated configuration file is listed below

 ```
 {